Hauck House Museum

 John Hauck (1829–1896) was a German immigrant who established a prosperous Cincinnati brewery.
 The museum was established to promote an understanding of daily life and customs in late 19th-century urban Cincinnati through the preservation and interpretation of the Hauck House.

-The residence had operated as a historic house museum but is no longer opened to the public.
-It is available for rental for events.
+The residence had operated as a historic house museum and closed in 2006.
+It is now the offices for Cincinnati Preservation, a non-profit dedicated to the preservation, advocacy and celebration of historic preservation and historic resources in greater Cincinnati.